PhilTheGM/DeathwatchAndAscension/development/AddingOperativeOrganisations.md

 Other considerations are:
 * Theme: If the skill or talent is thematic for these type of character it should have a lower cost.
 Likewise, in the case of specializations if this
 * Prerequisit: If they are a prerequisit for a very powerful ability then they may cost more.
 If they have a large number of prerequisits then they should cost less.
+* Weapom Training always costs 250 at this step.
+This is to match with the fact that Astartes basically start with weapon training in everything they need.

 ## Existing Organizations
 These organisations are already created.
 Here are the themes that they follow and the design decisions made in their creation.